siderolabs/talos/website/content/v1.3/talos-guides/configuration/disk-encryption.md

 - Get the encryption config from the machine config.
 - Before mounting the EPHEMERAL partition, encrypt and format it.

 This occurs only if the EPHEMERAL partition is empty and has no filesystem.

+> Note: Talos Linux disk encryption is designed to guard against data being leaked or recovered from a drive that has been removed from a Talos Linux node.
+It uses the hardware characteristics of the machine in order to decrypt the data, so drives that have been removed, or recycled from a cloud environment or attached to a different virtual machine, will maintain their protection and encryption.
+It is not designed to protect against attacks where physical access to the machine, including the drive, is available.

 ## Configuration

-Right now this encryption is disabled by default.
+Disk encryption is disabled by default.
 To enable disk encryption you should modify the machine configuration with the following options:

 ```yaml